Clifford stars, No. 15 Penn State’s defense hammers Idaho

 Idaho hosts Central Washington on Sept.
 7.

-Buffalo visits Penn State on Sept.
+Penn State hosts Buffalo on Sept.
 7.